Should modern renditions of the Middle Ages be realistic or historically accurate?

 If you want to get over-pedantic, we could easily argue that to this day there’s not one single Hollywood movie or TV show that can be called “historically accurate” or “realistic,” which is a shame!
 The ones that come closest are older movies from the ‘60s like A Man for All Seasons.
 Even these, however, fall for Victorian tropes of preferring to show the beautiful, clean-shaven side of history.

 You’d think that in this modern age with tools like the internet we’d have a historically accurate medieval movie or two by now.
 Even in 21st-century shows that are credited for being “realistic” by non-medievalists like Game of Thrones we can spot blatant misconceptions about what life in the Middle Ages was really like.
+But at least we’re making some headway with movies like Outlaw King.
+If you’re reading this in 2035, this issue might not exist anymore.
+That’s my hope!

-So if it’s fine for the majority of artists to completely ignore the facts of history, let’s at least have a few artists who not only pay attention to historical facts but also teach what life was like in the Middle Ages through their art.
+If it’s fine for the majority of artists to completely ignore the facts of history, let’s at least have a few artists who not only pay attention to historical facts but also teach what life was like in the Middle Ages through their art.
 Thank you!

 I talk more about why it’s important to have truth in medieval entertainment here.